cal-itp/data-infra/apps/maps/README.md

 a few CLI commands to facilitate validating pre-existing data with those types and/or generate a quick URL with state for testing.

-TODO: a GitHub Action workflow exists to build the package, but it does not currently publish to pypi; right now that is done manually with `poetry publish`.
+A GitHub Action workflow exists to build the package and publish it to PyPi.
+Be sure to bump the version date in `pyproject.toml` in any pull request that updates the library.

 ## Developing the maps app